Breadcrumb navigation

 - The audition requirements remain the same as above.

-- Please note: if you are auditioning at an overseas venue, please supply your own accompanist(s)/band.
+- Please note: if you are auditioning at an overseas venue, you must supply your own accompanist(s)/band.
 You can perform to a backing track if necessary (please bring your own playback equipment).

 - If you have any questions about overseas auditions, please email music.applications@gsmd.ac.uk